 A2.
 Premise 1.
-In many cases, subpersonal processes mediate the initial fixation of the content of a mental representation and also sustain the relations that keep its representational value fixed (by getting the mental representation into or keeping it in the content-determining relation to property, kind, or individual represented).29 because (i) As reliably exhibit feature B, (ii) mental representation 'b' is causally sensitive to the presence of B, and (iii) the activation of 'b' tends to cause the activation of 'a'.
+In many cases, subpersonal processes mediate the initial fixation of the content of a mental representation and also sustain the relations that keep its representational value fixed (by getting the mental representation into or keeping it in the content-determining relation to property, kind, or individual represented).29 A2.
+Premise 2.
+Such relations often involve diagnostic relations among internal representations and as such are, loosely speaking, inferential; schematically, mental representation 'a' tracks As because (1) As reliably exhibit feature B, (2) mental representation 'b' is causally sensitive to the presence of B, and (3) the activation